TheHive-Project/CortexDocs/analyzer_requirements.md

 To query the service, you need to provide an API key as value of the `api_key` parameter.

+### IntezerCommunity
+Submit a file to [Intezer Analyze™](http://intezer.com/intezer-analyze/) and get an analysis report.
+This analyzer comes in only one flavor.

+To query the service, you need to provide an API key as value of the `key` parameter.

 ### Malpedia
 Scan files against YARA rules automatically downloaded every 10 hours by the analyzer from [Malpedia](https://malpedia.caad.fkie.fraunhofer.de/).